 UptimeRobot

 UptimeRobot's free tier is generous on monitor count: 50 HTTP monitors at a 5-minute cadence, email alerts, plus a public status page.
-The paid lane (Solo / Team) takes you to 1-minute checks.
-Multi-region probing on paid.
-The dashboard is fine, the docs are fine, the integrations to Slack / Discord / Teams are fine.
+The paid lane (Solo / Team) takes you to 1-minute checks, with multi-region probing.
+The dashboard is fine, the docs are fine, the Slack / Discord / Teams integrations are fine.

 Where it bites: the second-tool tax.
-You add a monitor, it pages you, you fix the underlying issue, you move on.
-The next time your scheduled job stops firing on a different platform, you're back on a different dashboard, with a different audit log, looking at a different definition of "down".
+You add a monitor, it pages you, you fix the issue, you move on.
+The next time a scheduled job stops firing on a different platform, you are back on a different dashboard, with a different audit log, looking at a different definition of "down".

 Better Stack (formerly Better Uptime)